 After quitting my full-time job in London three years ago, I cycled through a couple different digital nomad jobs before landing on content writing.
 Now, I’ve been working as a freelance content writer for the past 18 months, and I’m never looking back.

-I started writing for fun whilst backpacking around Southeast Asia and living in my campervan in New Zealand.
+I started writing for fun whilst backpacking around Southeast Asia and visiting the highlights of New Zealand in my lovely campervan.
 Gradually, it became my go-to way to earn money on the road.

 In this guide, I’m going to show you exactly how you can follow in my footsteps.
 But before we get into how to become a content writer with no experience, let’s make sure we understand what content writing actually is.